WebAssembly/component-model/design/mvp/CanonicalABI.md

 validation specifies:
 * `$f` is given type `(func (param i32))`

-Calling `$f` sends a request to the subtask at the given index to cancel its execution ASAP.
+Calling `$f` sends a request to a nondeterministically-chosen thread of the subtask at the given index to cancel the subtask ASAP.
 This request is cooperative and the subtask may take arbitrarily long to receive and confirm the request.
 If the subtask doesn't immediately confirm the cancellation request, `subtask.cancel` returns `BLOCKED` and the caller must wait for a `SUBTASK` progress update using `waitable-set` methods as usual.

 When cancellation is confirmed the supertask will receive the final state of the subtask which is one of: